CiscoTestAutomation/geniewebdriver/docs/connector.rst

 scripts should be able to run on multiple testbeds with the same topology.

-This ``webdriver`` package defines the connector implementation ``webdriver.WebDriverConnector`` required to adapt a pyATS topology device object to corresponding web browser driver.
+This ``webdriver`` package defines the connector implementation ``webdriver.connectors.WebDriverConnector`` required to adapt a pyATS topology device object to corresponding web browser driver.

 .. code-block:: yaml